Creative Response – Distant Memory

 Being sent to the main island to study

-The rejection of the English classes that could estate a bright future,
+The rejection of the English classes that could estate a

 Wagging on stretch of denial and hate